We are all about Safe Space

 Mummy Marho’s Foundation has been in existence since 2017 but got offically registered and launched in September of 2023.

 The launching came with our flagship event on the 26th of December 2023.
 Where we fed, clothed and gave gifts to 600 plus children and teens for free.
+December 2024, we fed and gave gifts to 1,000 children, teens, youths and parents/guardians.

 In October 2024, the Mummy Marho’s Foundation opened her door to the Okeira Nla community and birthed the Brain Power Hub.